BAMresearch/SequentialLearningApp/README.md

 normalized (MAE):        Mean average prediction performance of model in final iteration on normalized targets.

-normalized (MAE):        Mean squarred prediction performance of model in final iteration on normalized targets.
+normalized (MSE):        Mean squarred prediction performance of model in final iteration on normalized targets.

 R^2:                     Coefficient of determination of model in final iteration on normalized targets.